All Episodes

 And that's where the U.S. is in history.

-And it's it's so bizarre to me to hear a lot of propagandists in the West that are saying, no, China's on the verge of collapse.
+And it's so bizarre to me to hear a lot of propagandists in the West that are saying, no, China's on the verge of collapse.

-China's gonna collapse.
+China's going to collapse.

 Oh my God.

-And or what did Trump say the other day?
+Or what did Trump say the other day?

-Russia, like there, there's long lines at the gas stations, their people can't even get gas.
+Russia, there's long lines at the gas stations.

 No.